microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ```
 > #### **Portal**

-Go to the resource group that was created earlier
+Go to both of your new resource groups that you created earlier
 1. Click on the **Access control (IAM)** blade
 2. Click on **+ Add**
 3. Click on **Add role assignment**